ossesek/cypressDemo/README.md

 > Cypress supports both BDD (expect/should) and TDD (assert) style plain assertions

 > After the Cypress spec completes every test has one of four statuses: passed, failed, pending, or skipped.
 The behavior of these statuses are inherited from the Mocha, since this is the test runner leveraged by Cypress.

+## Faker

+Faker is a popular library that generates fake (but reasonable) data. <br/>
+Using Faker is as easy as importing it from @faker-js/faker